 Sandra is one of hundreds who have received prayers from the “May I Pray For You” Prayer Tent Ministry.
 There are countless others, who everyday and everywhere, stand in such great need for someone to show them the love of Jesus and the power of the Holy Spirit by praying for them.
 These in need will respond when we are willing and available!

 Are you willing?
 Are you available to be used by God in this way?
 There is nothing more powerful and impactful in the life of someone whom you can pray with and for.

 Let us share with you how simple it really is to begin your own “May I Pray For You” prayer tent ministry!

 By power of the Holy Spirit, you can literally help transform your community by setting up a “May I Pray For You” Prayer Tent.
 This ministry will not only help you discover your community’s needs, but will allow you to have a powerful outreach with the gospel of Christ.
-Praying with a person at your prayer station gives God an open door to touch a person’s life.
+Praying with a person at your prayer tent gives God an open door to touch a person’s life.

 As people visit the prayer tent, they will often share some kind of spiritual need.
-They will stay as long as they want or feel comfortable doing.

 What is a prayer tent?